Flyer737/EasyVulcan_DXVK/README.md

 # How-to

-* Navigate to where the Ubuntu_nvidia-DXVK_installer.sh script
+* Navigate the Ubuntu_nvidia-DXVK_installer.sh script

 * Name the script something simpler if you desier because you're going to need to type the name of this file into a terminal later